eProsima/Fast-DDS-docs/docs/advanced.rst

 ---------------------

-`RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ simple discovery mechanism requires the participant to send constant announcements.
-This announcements are not deliver in a reliable fashion and can be dispose of by the network.
-In order to avoid the discovery delay induced by message disposal, the initial announcement can be set up to make several shots to increase proper reception chances.
+`RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ simple discovery mechanism requires the participant to send announcements.
+These announcements are not deliver in a reliable fashion, and can be disposed of by the network.
+In order to avoid the discovery delay induced by message disposal, the initial announcement can be set up to make several shots, in order to increase proper reception chances.

+Initial announcements only take place on participant creation.
+Once done, the only announcements enforced are the standard ones based on the ``leaseDuration_announcementperiod`` period (not the ``initial_announcements.period``).

 +---------+--------------------------------------------------------------------+----------------+---------+
 | Name    | Description                                                        | Type           | Default |